 The ensemble mean GFS forecasts suppressed convection shifting east across the Maritime Continent to the West Pacific during the next two weeks.
-Enhanced convection is forecast to develop across the East Pacific, southern Mexico, and central America later in Week-1.
+Enhanced convection is forecast to develop across the East Pacific, central America, and the Caribbean Sea later in Week-1.
 Time-longitude section of (7.5°S-7.5°N) OLR anomalies for the last 180 days and for the next 15 days